-Memory clinics employ several different specialists, including psychologists, geriatricians, psychiatrists and nurses with specialist dementia training.
+Memory clinics employ many different types of specialists, including psychologists, psychiatrists and nurses with specialist dementia training.

-Some memory services offer sessions for a few weeks following a diagnosis, covering things such as medication, support services and planning ahead.
-You should discuss this with the service.
+Some memory services offer sessions for a few weeks following a diagnosis, to go over things such as what dementia is, what medication and support services are available, and planning ahead.
+If the person you care for is referred to a memory service, it's worth asking about these sessions.

-The person you care for might not be given a diagnosis or referral, for example because the GP is unable to rule out other causes of the symptoms.
-But if either of you are still concerned, you have a right to ask for a second opinion or to go back to the doctor if the symptoms continue.
+The person you care for might not be given a diagnosis or referral - for example, because the GP is unable to rule out other causes of the symptoms.
+But if either of you are still concerned, you have the right to ask for a second opinion or to go back to the GP if the symptoms continue.

-See our guide Living with early-stage dementia.
-Alzheimer's Society's factsheets Assessment and diagnosis and Understanding denial and lack of insight may also be helpful (page 53).
+The person you care for might find our guide Living with dementia helpful.

+Alzheimer's Society's factsheets Diagnosing dementia and Understanding denial and lack of insight may also be helpful (page 53).